 The Awareness Section is the first part of the Keshoo framework where the magic realy starts.
 After filling in the data in the General Section we will no go generating the keywords for the customer journeys Awareness stage.
 So start reading this Awareness Keywords Guide.

 How to generate keywords for the Customer Journeys Awareness stage?

 In the Awareness stage, users orient themselves on a topic.
 They are looking for information and not yet concrete for a product or solution.
 So we start by adding descriptive terms to the product category.

-Again, checking “required” and / or “modified broad” will reduce the number of keywords and the search volume.
-In contrast, the quality increases.
-You will have to play around with the settings to see what settings are most suitable for you.
+Again, checking “required” will reduce the number of keywords and the search volume.
+However the quality increases.
+You will have to play around with the setting to see what settings are most suitable for you.

 Add product facts

 Now we enter “product facts”.
 Enter descriptive terms.
 Do not try to sell your product here yet, save that for later.
 Again, the visitor is looking for information at this stage.

 First start by selecting one of the matching options in the Matching Type selection list:

 – Phrase match (“”): Matches of the phrase (or close variations of the phrase) with additional words before or after.
 Close variations include terms with the same meaning.
 For example: “professional services” or “steak houses” will also have a match on “best steak house” or “steak restaurant in my area”.
 This is the default selected option.

 – Exact match (): Exact matches of the term or close variations of that exact term with the same meaning.
 For example: [professional services] or [steak house]